urkx/Solidity_contracts/README.md

 # Solidity contracts

-Some contracts for solidity and ethereum learning
+Some contracts for solidity and ethereum learning.

+Use Ganache as test network server.

 #### Changelog: